On the complementary Arthur representations and unitary dual for p-adic classical groups: Proof of Theorem

 Assume that $\Pi$ is of orthogonal type.
-Case (i) is already tempered.
+Cases (i) and (v) are already tempered.
 Case (ii) is impossible since it is not generic.
 Also, in Case (iv), we must have $\chi_2= \chi_1^{\vee}$ in order that the $L$-parameter of $\Pi_v$ factors through the split even orthogonal group, hence it is tempered.
 Now, we consider case (iii).
 Let $\phi_\chi$ be the local $L$-parameter for $\chi.$ Then the $L$-parameter of $\Pi_v$ is

 Since $\Pi_v$ is of orthogonal type, this $L$-parameter must factor through $\RO_{2}(\BC)$.
 Therefore, we must have $\chi \cong \chi^{\vee}=\chi^{-1}$, or equivalently, $\chi^2=1$, i.e. $\chi$ is quadratic.
 This contradicts Theorem \ref{thm Ramanujan 1 intro}.
 We conclude that Case (iii) is also impossible.